 When the OA temperature, enthalpy and dew point are below the respective setpoints, the Outdoor Air can be used for economizing.
-Figure 64 shows the new single enthalpy boundaries in the W7220.
-There are 5 boundaries (setpoints ES1 through ES5), which are defined by dry bulb temperature, enthalpy and dew point.
+Figure 58 shows the new single enthalpy boundaries in the W7220.
+There are 5 boundaries (setpoints ES1 through ES5), which are defined by dry bulb temperature, enthalpy and dew point, see Fig. 58.